SaeraSoft/Project-Astatine/README.md

 # Project-Astatine
-An old-school fantasy RPG game based on decision making
+An old-school fantasy RPG game based on decision making.